Call for Papers: Human-nature connectedness

 For the preparation of your manuscript, which should be of high quality and should not exceed 8,000 words, please use this guide for authors provided by the journal’s editors.
 This website also offers instructions for the different article types.

-Finally, if you are interested in submitting a high-quality paper to this Special Issue, but not able to pay the APC, authors can write to the Co-Editors in Chief.
+If you are interested in submitting a high-quality paper to this Special Issue, authors can write to the Co-Editors in Chief.

 Please submit your papers only through the online submission system of Taylor & Francis, which can be found here.